 In 2008, The Florida Joint Center for Citizenship - a partnership between the Lou Frey Institute of Politics and Government at the University of Central Florida and the Bob Graham Center for Public Service at the University of Florida - joined with NCoC and organizations in Ohio and California to begin the development of state-level civic monitoring systems.

-Since that time, the Joint Center has published reports on Florida's civic health on an annual basis.
-Using this information, policy makers can better understand their communities and ultimately hope to improve the condition of Florida's level of civic engagement.
+Since that time, the Joint Center has published several reports on Florida's civic health so that policy makers can better understand their communities and ultimately hope to improve the condition of Florida's level of civic engagement.

 2011 Civic Health Index: The Next Generation